 Dietitians can help you lose weight, manage food allergies, treat diet-related chronic diseases, aid with malnutrition or insufficient intake, educate you on reading and understanding food labels, or simply answer questions about food and diet.
 Dietitians want to help you change your lifestyle to improve your health.

 Que.
 How to become a dietitian in India?Ans.

 Que.
-Who is the best dietician in India?Ans.
+Who is the best dietitian in India?Ans.

-Some of the best dietician in India are Raksha Changappa, Isha Khosla, Rujata Diwekar, Shikha Sharma, Anjali Mukharjee, Tanya Zuckerbrot and many others.
+Some of the best dietitian in India are Raksha Changappa, Isha Khosla, Rujata Diwekar, Shikha Sharma, Anjali Mukharjee, Tanya Zuckerbrot and many others.